 untitled Teacher to Teacher: Critical Thinking in the College Classroom This web site provides personal, practical, and published materials collected to help you cultivate critical thinking skills in your students, especially first-year students.
-How these materials are organized These materials are contained in 14 modules--ten focused on specific critical thinking skills, and four on specific teaching methods. a critical thinking attitude or habit of intellectual deliberation; individual intellectual skills like analysis and inference; the ability to use these skills in new contexts, and the ability to reflect upon and evaluate one's own thinking (metacognition).
-In each module, you will find: Teaching critical thinking means giving students intentional challenges and supportive practice overcoming those challenges using specific intellectual skills.
-Use the links at the top of the page to navigate and begin!
+How these materials are organized These materials are contained in 14 modules--ten focused on specific critical thinking skills, and four on specific teaching methods.
+These modules are then categorized using Halpern's (2003) framework for teaching critical thinking skills across disciplines.
+According to this framework, well-rounded critical thinking instruction helps students acquire: a critical thinking attitude or habit of intellectual deliberation; individual intellectual skills like analysis and inference; the ability to use these skills in new contexts, and the ability to reflect upon and evaluate one's own thinking (metacognition).
+In each module, you will find: Use the links at the top of the page to navigate and begin!
 Reference: Halpern, D.F.
 (2003).

 30 Superb Examples of Infographic Maps As you search the web you’ll come across a wide range of interactive and graphical maps.
 Deciding when, where and how to integrate or display a map on your site is the first step, the second should be what technology and illustrations to use.
 If you’re all about interaction, JQuery, Ajax, or Flash are all effective technologies that hold their own ground.
 Map illustrations are a dime a dozen however, a strong and balanced display of graphics, information, and colors is what makes an infographic stand out and reach its target audience effectively.
 As designers, we’re constantly searching for ways to improve and style our designs, this is exactly what the following 30 infographics and sites display below; the breaking of rules.
 Sites with Interactive Maps Illustrative Infographics Compiled exclusively for WDD by Liz Fulghum.
 Did we miss any great examples?